#RedefiningTriathlon

 For all event parking please navigate to the east entrance.
 If you are transporting your bike on a roof rack or if you have a high or wide vehicle, please use the parking spaces on the upper level.
 The parking spaces on the lower level have a height restriction of 1.9m.
 Please follow the direction of the traffic stewards who will be able to direct you accordingly.

 All parking at ExCeL is charged at a daily rate of £25 which should be pre-booked online via the ExCeL website.
-Visit the ExCeL website for more information.
+Visit the ExCeL website here for more information.

 Please use E16 1FR if you are using a sat nav system.
 Please note access to the car park under the venue is only via Royal Victoria Dock Road or the A112